1961 San Diego Chargers season: Week 10: at Denver Broncos

 The Chargers clinched the AFL West by edging the Broncos in a Denver snowstorm.
-The Broncos outgained San Diego by 157 yards to 32 in the first half, scoring on 4th and goal from inside the one, and getting a further two points when Laraba put a long snap over punter Maguire's head for a safety.
+The Broncos outgained San Diego by 157 yards to 32 in the first half, scoring on 4th and goal from inside the one, and getting a further two points when a long snap went over punter Maguire's head for a safety.
 Kemp threw an end-zone interception to end the Chargers' best chance before the break.

 Two big plays turned the game in the 3rd quarter.
 On 3rd and 15 from the Chargers' 9, Lincoln took a Kemp pass 91 yards to set a new team record for longest touchdown from scrimmage; this record would stand for 33 years.
 Bronco's QB Frank Tripucka threw his third interception three plays later.
 Harris was the beneficiary, returning the ball 30 yards for his third such touchdown of the season.
 Following these touchdowns, one extra-point attempt was foiled by a bad snap, and the other was missed by Laraba, leaving the score at 12–9.
 Tripucka managed a long touchdown pass of his own early in the 4th quarter, an 87-yarder to restore Denver's lead.
 Kemp dropped back to pass on every play of the Chargers' response, getting sacked once but completing 5 of 7 for 74 yards and a touchdown to Bob Scarpitto.

 A Zeman interception stopped the next Denver drive; the Broncos were then pinned on their own 1, and forced to punt from there after three incompletions.
 A 20-yard punt return by Gibson set the Chargers up at the Denver 15, but Kocourek's touchdown catch was ruled out by penalty before Kemp threw an interception on 4th down.
 Starting at their own five with 2:04 on the clock and two timeouts, the Broncos made slow progress, converting a 4th down to stay alive but only getting as far as their 47-yard line, from where Tripucka threw an incomplete pass as time expired.

 Denver finished with a 358–209 yardage advantage.
 They had two 100-yard receivers (Al Frazier and Lionel Taylor) but Tripucka was intercepted by five different Chargers.
 Lincoln rushed 4 times for 36 yards, and caught 3 passes for 97 yards and a touchdown.